- Home

 Performance of ChatGPT in emergency medicine residency exams in Qatar: A comparative analysis with resident physicians

 Authors: Haris Iftikhar, Shahzad Anjum, Zain A. Bhutta, Mavia Najam and Khalid BashirIntroduction: The inclusion of artificial intelligence (AI) in the healthcare sector has transformed medical practices by introducing innovative techniques for medical education, diagnosis, and treatment strategies.
 In medical education, the potential of AI to enhance learning and assessment methods is being increasingly recognized.
-This study aims to evaluate the performance of OpenAI’s Chat Generative Pre-Trained Transformer (ChatGPT) in emergency medicine (EM) residency examinations in Qatar and compare it with the performance of resident physicians.
+This study aims to evaluate the performance of OpenAI’s Chat Generative Pr Read More - Top

 -